austinjosephes/-30DaysofAWSTerraform/DAY01/README.md

 🌍 Why Terraform Over CloudFormation?
 Tool	Multi-cloud	Language
 Terraform	✅ All clouds	HCL (readable)
-CloudFormation	❌ AWS only	JSON/YAML
+CloudFormation	❌ AWS only	JSON / YAML
 ARM Templates	❌ Azure only	JSON (verbose)
 💡 Key Takeaways
-Infrastructure drift is a real production problem — Terraform prevents it by design terraform plan = built-in change advisory — preview before you break anything Terraform is cloud-agnostic — AWS, Azure, GCP, Kubernetes, and more IaC means infrastructure is in Git — auditable, reviewable, rollback-able terraform destroy is your wallet's best friend when learning 🔗 Resources
+Infrastructure drift is a real production problem.
+Terraform prevents it by design. terraform plan = built-in change advisory.
+Preview before you break anything.
+Terraform is cloud-agnostic: AWS, Azure, GCP, Kubernetes, and more.
+IaC means infrastructure is in Git: auditable, reviewable, rollback-able. terraform destroy is your wallet's best friend when learning.
+🔗 Resources
 📝 Blog Post
 💼 LinkedIn Post
 🎥 Day 01 Video — Piyush Sachdeva

-Part of the #30DaysOfAWSTerraform challenge by Piyush Sachdeva
+Part of the #30DaysOfAWSTerraform challenge by Piyush Sachdeva.